ookyet/ookyet/README.md

    Resolve `ookyet.eth` via your preferred ENS/Etherscan/Wallet tool and note the controller/owner address.

 2. **Check avatar provenance**
-   Confirm the wallet above also **owns _Lil Ghost #761_** (contract + token id).
+   Confirm that the wallet above also owns _Lil Ghost #761_ (contract + token id).
 This binds the avatar to the ENS name.

 3. **Check off-chain consistency**
    Visit **https://ookyet.com/proof** to see signed, linkable proofs to X/Instagram and other surfaces.
-Optionally cross-check **https://app.dentity.com/ookyet.eth** for credential bindings.
+Optionally, cross-check https://app.dentity.com/ookyet.eth for credential bindings.

 4. **View the audit trail**
    Browse **https://ookyet.com/gallery/** for snapshots and live links showing the identity's visual and link-level consistency.